Computer-On-Modules

 They differentiate themselves mainly in terms of size, performance and interfaces.
 Because computer-on-modules can be exchanged across processor generations thanks to standardization, they also guarantee the longevity, flexibility and independence required for industrial use.

-COM HPC, as an independent, new standard, provides an evolutionary further development of the proven COM Express® standard for high-performance applications.
-There are two module types with COM HPC/Client and COM HPC/Server.
+COM-HPC® is a new standard that represents a further development of the proven COM Express® standard for performance-hungry applications.
+There are three module types: COM-HPC/Client, COM-HPC/Server and COM-HPC/Mini.

-COM HPC/Server covers the requirements when used in high-end headless embedded servers (without display) that require high CPU capacity, large memory capacity, and many high-bandwidth I/O options.
+• COM-HPC/Server: For high-end headless embedded servers with high CPU capacity, large memory, many I/O options.

 COM Express® has been the industry standard for more than 15 years.
 With 3 different form factors (mini, compact, basic), performance classes are available for every application.